 The manufacture, testing, labelling, sale, and marketing of medical devices are subject to extensive regulation in the U.S., Europe, Australia, and other countries.
 We are pursuing the required regulatory approvals to place our key products on the market in the U.S. and potentially other markets.
 However, regulatory registrations or market approval of products can subsequently be withdrawn for a variety of reasons, including failure to comply with manufacturing regulatory requirements by the Company or any third-party contractors engaged by us to manufacture our products.
 Regulators have the power to ban products sold by us as well as to require the recall, repair, replacement, or refund of such products.
 Further, regulators may change their approval policies or impose additional regulatory registrations or market approvals, prevent or delay approval of future products under development or impact its ability to modify its currently cleared products.
-We cannot guarantee that we will successfully maintain the registrations and approvals we currently have or obtain the additional registrations and approvals that we are seeking or may receive in the future, or that we will successfully obtain the registrations and approvals required for future products.
+We cannot guarantee that we will successfully maintain the registrations and approvals that we are seeking or may receive in the future, or that we will successfully obtain the registrations and approvals required for future products.